 This article explains the best practices to be followed to optimize your webpages in the front end.

-Reduce The Size Of The Page Rendered
+1. Reduce Size of Page Rendered

 The first and foremost thing is that the webpage should be as light as possible and it should be of less size.
 There are two things involved in cleaning up the site.